-The APO process is governed by statute and the Commission's Rules, and this introduction should not be construed as modifying or limiting those laws and regulations in any way.
-If you intend to practice in this area, do not rely exclusively on this introduction; consult the relevant statute(s) and the Commission's Rules.
-You should read the entirety of 19 C.F.R.
-Parts 201, 206, 207, and 208.
+The APO process is governed by statute3 and the Commission's rules,4 and this introduction should not be construed as modifying or limiting them in any way.
+If you intend to practice in this area, do not rely exclusively on this introduction; consult the statute and the Commission's rules.
+You should read the entirety of 19 CFR Parts 201, 206, and 207.

-You should direct any questions regarding APO practice to the Docket Services Division (Dockets) in the Office of the Secretary, at (202) 205-1802 or EDIS3Help@usitc.gov.
+Questions regarding APO practice should be directed to the Docket Services Division (Dockets) in the Office of the Secretary, telephone (202) 205-1802.